 Our admittedly generous $2,000 a month food budget jumps to about $3,000 a month once you add two more mouths to feed.

-Yes, we could reduce our own spending.
+Yes, we could reduce our own food spending.
 But food is expensive now, especially in coastal cities.
-Eating out has become meaningfully pricier over the past few years.
+Eating out and ordering delivery have become meaningfully pricier over the past few years.
 When you have kids, you also tend to prioritize healthier food options, which often cost more.

 That is another $12,000 a year in spending.
 We are now at $72,000 a year in additional decumulation.